MilosPopov007/Credit_Risk_Analysis/README.md

 The imbalanced classification report shows that the precision for high-risk loans is only 0.01, indicating that when the model predicts a loan is high-risk, it is only correct 1% of the time.
 The recall is 0.60, meaning that the model only correctly identified 60% of the actual high-risk loans.
 The average f1 score is also low at 0.60, indicating that this algorithm has poor overall performance.
 Therefore, we should consider using another algorithm to better predict high-risk loans.

+#### Combination (Over and Under) Sampling using the SMOTEENN algorithm to Predict Credit Risk

+Combination Sampling is a hybrid approach that combines both Over and Under Sampling methods to address the imbalanced classification problem.
+The SMOTEENN algorithm uses SMOTE to oversample the minority class and Edited Nearest Neighbors (ENN) to undersample the majority class.
+The combination of these two techniques can improve the overall performance of the classification model by reducing both the overfitting and underfitting problems.

+The balanced accuracy score for the Combination (Over and Under) Sampling using the SMOTEENN algorithm is 0.6451033596415952

+Compared to the results from the previous sampling methods, the combination sampling using the SMOTEENN algorithm shows a slightly lower balanced accuracy score of 0.6451.
+However, the precision and recall scores for detecting high-risk loans have improved compared to the other sampling methods, with a precision score of 0.01 and recall score of 0.68.
+The precision score for low-risk loans is 1.00, indicating that all of the predicted low-risk loans were correct.
+However, the recall score for low-risk loans is lower than the previous sampling methods at 0.61, indicating that there are more false negatives.
+Overall, the combination sampling method has its advantages and disadvantages and may be suitable depending on the specific needs of the analysis.